Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 Hide away in the side streets.
 Sit around the main square for people watching.
 Or get a bit of height and sit yourself somewhere overlooking the water.

-As for eating, whatever your budget, you’ll easily be able to fuel yourself so that you can go out and explore all these things to do in Kaş.
+As for eating, whatever your budget, you’ll easily be able to fuel yourself so that you can go out and explore all of these things to do in Kaş.

-In the centre, well, take your pick.
-Anything from traditional Turkish food and specialist köfte restaurants to trendy burger joints, seafood restaurants and eateries serving up international cuisine.
+Anything from traditional Turkish food and specialist köfte restaurants to trendy pizza and burger joints, sushi bars, seafood restaurants and eateries serving up international cuisine.

 Day Trips From Kaş

 There are numerous ruins and coastal villages and beautiful bays to visit both to the east and the west.
+And there’s a Greek island just opposite!

 Demre